World-Consistent Data Generation for Vision-and-Language Navigation: Experiments

 \subsection{Experimental Results}

-\subsubsection{Fine-grained navigation.}
+\subsubsection{Fine-grained navigation}

 As presented in Table~\ref{Tab_1}, we compare our proposed WCGEN with other VLN methods on the R2R and R4R datasets.
 By training DUET with our augmented data, we yield improvements of $5.8\%$, $5.5\%$ and $3.4\%$ on the R2R validation unseen, R2R test and R4R validation unseen splits respectively in terms of SPL.
-These large increments in performance demonstrate the efficacy of our proposed world-consistent data generation scheme.
-Besides, training HAMT with our data also gains $0.8\%$ and $1.4\%$ on the R2R validation unseen and test splits respectively, demonstrating that our generated data is capable of benefiting other categories of methods, not just graph-based approaches.
+These large increments in performance demonstrate that learning from our environments significantly enhances the generalization of VLN agents to unseen environments.
 Moreover, our approach also outperforms the state-of-the-art data augmentation method PanoGen by $1.5\%$, $0.6\%$, and $1.0\%$ in SPL on the three splits, respectively.
 In conclusion, utilizing our augmented world-consistent environments significantly enhances the generalization of VLN agents to unseen environments.

-\subsubsection{Coarse-grained navigation.}
+\subsubsection{Coarse-grained navigation}

-Table~\ref{Tab_2} depicts experimental results on the CVDN and REVERIE datasets.
-As for CVDN, our WCGEN outperforms PanoGen by $0.54\%$ in GP on the validation unseen split.
-Note that the relative elevation of performance on CVDN is much larger than R2R and R4R, demonstrating that our method is especially effective for complex situations with under-specified and long instructions.
-As for another dataset with high-level instructions REVERIE, our approach exhibits superior performance over other methods in all navigation metrics, including SPL where the PanoGen performs worse than the baseline method. \ZY{ This indicates that agents trained with our augmented data can better handle navigation with ambiguous instructions.
-Our method lags in RGSPL compared to DUET, mostly in the case of small targets like candles.
-This is due to RGSPL's focus on object detection precision, while our approach prioritizes enhancing basic navigation skills over detailed object generation. }
+Table~\ref{Tab_2} shows experimental results on the CVDN and REVERIE datasets.
+As for CVDN, our WCGEN outperforms PanoGen by $9.1\%$ in GP on the validation unseen split.
+This relative elevation is much larger than R2R and R4R, demonstrating that our method is especially effective for complex situations with under-specified and long instructions.
+As for REVERIE dataset with high-level instructions, our approach exhibits superior performance over other methods in all navigation metrics, including SPL where the PanoGen performs worse than the baseline method.
+This indicates that agents trained with our augmented data can better handle navigation with ambiguous instructions.
+Nevertheless, our method demonstrates inferior performance compared to DUET on RGSPL.
+Through systematic analysis of failure cases where DUET succeeds but our approach falters, we identify a common characteristic: these instances predominantly involve small-scale target objects (e.g., candles).
+We attribute this phenomenon primarily to RGSPL's evaluation protocol emphasizing object detection precision, while our framework prioritizes optimizing fundamental navigation skills over detailed object generation.

-\subsubsection{Generation quality evaluation.}
+\subsubsection{Generation quality evaluation}